yahluo-dev/imap-client-isa/README.md

 ## Limitations

 - Interactive mode does not show messages summary in the beginning.
-- Argument parsing might fail when `POSIXLY_CORRECT` is set and non-flag arguments are not at the very end.
+- Argument parsing might fail when `POSIXLY_CORRECT` is set and non-flag arguments are *not* at the very end.
 - When the program finishes and the destructor of `Session` is called, there is an inevitable delay of 1 second before the receiver thread times out, leaves uninterruptible sleep, and is joined.
 - The time the program has to wait to conclude that the server does not respond depends on the number of entries returned by `getaddrinfo()`.
-- System tests need improvement and assume a certain server state, not easily reproducible.
+- System tests are rudimentary and assume a certain server state.
 - The parser does not implement the entirety of the grammar.
 For example, it does not support message continuation requests.
 - The receiver has a fixed-size buffer for received data.